MehakKhurana17/Census-2011-Analysis/README.md

 # Census 2011 Analyis

 # About Project
-Analysis of data from Census 2011 is done in order to derive some insights and trends which can be useful for better understanding of challenges faced in different states of India and to recognize which problems should be urgently addressed by the government bodies.
+Conducted a thorough analysis of the Indian Census data to extract significant insights and trends that can facilitate a deeper comprehension of the unique challenges experienced across various states in India.

 #
 ![R](https://user-images.githubusercontent.com/121285271/227262305-08c1fbf1-318c-4b45-a168-8796b4005895.png)